eslint/eslint/docs/src/extend/plugins.md

 ### Rules in Plugins

 Plugins can expose custom rules for use in ESLint.
 To do so, the plugin must export a `rules` object containing a key-value mapping of rule ID to rule.
-The rule ID does not have to follow any naming convention (so it can just be `dollar-sign`, for instance).
+The rule ID does not have to follow any naming convention except that it should not contain a `/` character (so it can just be `dollar-sign` but not `foo/dollar-sign`, for instance).
 To learn more about creating custom rules in plugins, refer to [Custom Rules](custom-rules).

 ```js
 const plugin = {